Seattle schools will start between 7:55 a.m. and 8:55 a.m. next year

 Most of the city’s high schools and middle schools will start at 8:55 a.m. and end at 3:45 p.m.
 Ballard, Cleveland, Franklin, Roosevelt and West Seattle high schools will start at 8:45 a.m. and end at 3:35 p.m.
 Denny International Middle School will start at 7:55 a.m. and end at 2:45 a.m.

-Eight of the ten K-8 schools will start at 8:55 a.m. and dismiss at 3:25 p.m.
+Eight of the 10 K-8 schools will start at 8:55 a.m. and dismiss at 3:25 p.m.
 Broadview-Thomson and South Shore PK-8 will start and dismiss an hour earlier.

 The Seattle City Council voted earlier this week to provide a one-time grant of $2.3 million to help Seattle Public Schools simplify its start times.
 This school year, schools started at three different times: 7:55, 8:45 and 9:35 a.m.
 The district had originally proposed that schools start at 8 a.m. or 9 a.m.